This functionality is for Account Administrators only.

 - All databases must be associated with a project

 - Multiple databases can be associated with one unique project.
-For example, one project (case) may have a Review database hosting your client’s data, a Prep database hosting all documents produced by each party, and a secondary Prep database hosting a more refined set of produced documents that is shared with an expert.
+For example, one project (case) may have a Discovery database hosting your client’s data, a Litigation database hosting all documents produced by each party, and a secondary Litigation database hosting a more refined set of produced documents that is shared with an expert.

 Creating a Database

-To add a new Review or Prep database, navigate to your Account Dashboard by clicking on the the displayed database name in the top left of your screen.
+To add a new Discovery or Litigation database, navigate to your Account Dashboard by clicking on the the displayed database name in the top left of your screen.

 From here, click "Manage Account".